 What Happens in a Gastrectomy?

 You’ll need to go to the hospital for a gastrectomy.
 It can take between 4 to 5 hours if the doctor makes a large incision (a cut) to remove your stomach.
-Or he can make several small cuts, called laparoscopic gastrectomy.
+Or they can make several small cuts, called laparoscopic gastrectomy.
 It takes less time, but it isn’t as widely used.

 First, you’ll get anesthesia so you sleep through the procedure.
 Once you’re under, a surgeon will make an incision in your belly.
-Through this, he’ll remove part or all of your stomach, as well as some nearby tissue like your lymph nodes.
-He’ll test the nodes to make sure the cancer hasn’t spread.
-It’s key that your doctor remove as much of the cancer as he can.
+Through this, they’ll remove part or all of your stomach, as well as some nearby tissue like your lymph nodes.
+They’ll test the nodes to make sure the cancer hasn’t spread.
+It’s key that your doctor remove as much of the cancer as they can.

 Depending on the type of procedure you have, the surgeon will decide the best way to rebuild your digestive tract.

 What’s Life Like After a Gastrectomy?

 This is major surgery, so it’ll take some time for you to feel better.
 Your hospital stay will depend on the type of gastrectomy performed.